ACDSee - You need the Pro version for portable keywords

 The ACDSee product family

-ACDSee comes essentially in two flavors: the Photo Manager version 10 and the Pro version 2.
-The first question was: well what’s the difference?
-Photo Manager version 10 now sells for $29.95 on their website during a promotion.
+ACDSee comes essentially in two flavors: the ACDSee Photo Manager and the ACDSee Pro.
+The first question was: what’s the difference?
+Photo Manager sells for about $70 on the company website ( Get the best price on ACDSee Photo Manager here).
 That is very cheap and sounded very interesting and appealing.
 So, I decided to give it a try.
-I have also noticed the Pro version that sells for $129 of of their website or you can buy it for $106 from Amazon.
-This price is not too bad compared with Lightroom, but I’m still looking for something around $50.

 Photo Credit: ACDSee.com